General & Game Settings:

-- All participating players are required to be inside the game lobby by 6:50pm (or 10min prior to the start of their scheduled match)
+- All participating players are required to be inside the game lobby by 10min prior to the start of their scheduled matches

-- Team not in lobby by 7:00 – additional loss of ban (if no remaining bans left: forfeiture of first game) .
+o Team not in lobby by game start – additional loss of ban

-- Delay of game (team not ready to start at 7:00) – will be penalized at the discretion of the referee depending on length of delay.
+o Delay of game (team not ready to start at game start) – will be penalized at the discretion of the referee depending on length of delay.

 - The following actions will be considered unfair play:

-- Upon discovery of any player committing any violations regarded as unfair play, the offending player or team, at the discretion of the League Officials and Board of Referees, may receive a warning, suspension, a forfeit loss, or disqualification from the league.
-Prize money or deposit money may also be deducted as a % from the offending teams at the sole discretion of the Board of Referees in accordance with league policy.
+o Upon discovery of any player committing any violations regarded as unfair play, the offending player or team, at the discretion of the League Officials and Board of Referees, may receive a warning, suspension, a forfeit loss, or disqualification from the league with no refund.

 - It is at the discretion of the League Officials and Board of Referees to modify any of the rules to ensure fair play between teams in a league.
 The rules could potentially be amended in the following cases: